pl23/Community-voting-platform/README.md

 ### Community-voting-platform-

-# Decentralized & Community-Governed Data Framework
+# Decentralized & Community-voting-platform Data Framework

 This project aims to create a decentralized and community-governed framework for managing and curating data.
 The core principle is community ownership: all aspects of the framework's development, governance, and data curation will be controlled by the community through a built-in voting system.